A Guide To The SAG Awards, aka The Pre-Oscars

 For those watching at home, there’s one other reason why you might want to tune into the SAG Awards, even if you're not a diehard fan of the season.
 Due to their limited amount of categories, the SAG Awards clock in at roughly two hours in length — practically breezy by award show standards.
 The Oscars, on the other hand, generally average just under twice that length.

-The SAG Awards air on TNT and TBS Sunday, January 19, at 8 pm EST.
+The SAG Awards air on CTV Sunday, January 19, at 8 pm EST.

 Advertisement